 The biggest tip?
 Let them pick glasses they enjoy.
 It'll take money and time to find the "just right" pair, but now my tween has learned to love her accessories.
 She'll be ready for contacts soon, but I think she'll always enjoy shopping for cool frames.

 In the U.S., although 1 in 20 preschoolers needs glasses, only 1 in 100 actually wears them.
 Two of the biggest complaints are that kids don't want to wear them and that kids break or lose them easily.
 We've rounded up some of our favorite tips to help solve those problems.

 Four Tips for Taking Care of Kids Eyeglasses

-- Kid-Friendly Glass Storage: Keep your child's glasses protected by giving them a fun, kid-friendly place to store them.
+- Kid-Friendly Glass Storage: Keep your child's glasses protected by giving them a fun, kid-friendly place to store them. (note: this is an Amazon Affiliate link).
 I also recommend that you label EVERYTHING.
 The eyeglass case, and if possible the glasses.
 Mabels Labels makes a million different labels that can be personalized.